 So you may hesitate and delay the execution.
 Fueled by analysis paralysis, you might feel like you have to do more research – driving further anxiety.

-The only way to see if your idea is going to work is to execute the plan.
+The only way to see if your idea is going to work is to execute your plan.

 The only way to gather valuable information about your approach is to put the trade on.